Public pension in Germany: Everything you need to know about it

 Self-employed can voluntarily choose compulsory insurance

-You can then choose between a fixed fee (called standard contribution) or an income-dependent one.
-The standard contribution fee is currently 611,94 € per month in West Germany and 579,39 € in East Germany.
-You can also opt for half this fee within the first three calendar years after the year in which you start to work self-employed.
+You can choose between a fixed fee (standard contribution) or an income-dependent one.
+The standard contribution fee is 696,57 € per month in West Germany and 644,49 € in East Germany.
+You can also opt for half this fee within the first three calendar years after the year you start to work self-employed.

-Tip: If you are self-employed and have modest assets the public pension may be a much better solution than the guaranteed insurance products that are on offer.
+Tip: If you are self-employed and have modest assets, the public pension may be a much better solution than the guaranteed insurance products on offer.
 Especially later in life (over 55), it can be worth it.
-The benefits of the public pension are that it pays your full life, grows more or less with inflation, and incurs no cost!
+The benefits of the public pension are that it pays your whole life, grows more or less with inflation, and incurs no cost!
 A private pension plan invested in a good mix of ETFs is a superior long-term alternative, especially for those starting earlier or having larger financial cushions.

-* excluding craftsmen and home tradesmen, teachers, midwives, educators and persons employed in nursing, artists and publicists, self-employed persons with one client, maritime pilots and coastal boatmen and fishermen - these are compulsorily insured in their own employers' liability insurance association.
+* excluding craftsmen and home tradesmen, teachers, midwives, educators, persons employed in nursing, artists, and publicists, self-employed persons with one client, maritime pilots, and coastal boatmen and fishermen — these are compulsorily insured in their employers' liability insurance association.

-Parents with young children often have a hard time earning good retirement points because at least one parent usually stays home for some time.
+Parents with young children often have difficulty earning good retirement points because at least one parent usually stays home for some time.
 To compensate for this circumstance, pension points can also be collected for parental leave:

-You can earn half a pension point per child per half a year for up to 2 ½ years old if the child was born before 1992, and up to 3 years if the child was born after 1992.
+You can earn half a pension point per child per half a year for up to 2 ½ years old if the child was born before 1992 and up to 3 years if the child was born after 1992.
 In principle, the points accrue to the mother, but parents can together declare that they should go to the father.
-For 3 kids you can collect 9 points, which is quite substantive.
-You can only collect the points when the kids are raised in Germany, and during the first 3 years.
+For three kids, you can collect 9 points, which is quite substantive.
+You can only collect the points when the kids are raised in Germany and during the first 3 years.
 If you have two children in the 3-year period, then the period for the youngest child is extended by the overlap.
-Eg. If child 2 was born exactly 2 years after the first child, you can claim points for child 1 in years 1, 2, and 3, and for the second child in years 4, 5, and 6.
+For example, if child 2 was born exactly 2 years after the first child, you can claim points for child 1 in years 1, 2, and 3 and for the second child in years 4, 5, and 6.

 The points can also be allotted to grandparents, provided they don't already receive a pension.
-As German public pension insurance does not usually know you are raising a child, you have to report this yourself.
+As German public pension insurance does not usually know you are raising a child, you must report this yourself.

 The minimum qualification period

-To be entitled to a statutory pension at all, you must work in Germany for at least 5 years and pay into the public pension.
-If you do not meet this required minimum qualification period ('Mindestversicherungszeit' in German) you can seek a refund of your pension or contribute voluntarily.
+To be entitled to a statutory pension, you must work in Germany for at least 5 years and pay into the public pension.
+If you do not meet this required minimum qualification period ('Mindestversicherungszeit' in German), you can seek a refund for your pension or contribute voluntarily.

 To qualify for the five-year minimum, you can count the years that you contributed to (or otherwise qualified for) the official pension systems in all EU countries and those with a social security agreement with Germany.
 The official statement from the German pension fund is in this regard: "All insurance periods which you have completed in other member states and which do not overlap with German periods will be taken into account."